xiabai84/openldap-kerberos-auth/README.md

 ## KDC-Server
-If a new user is added in LDAP you must also register it in Kerberos as well, because they are not synchronized with each other.
+If a new user is added in LDAP you must also register it in Kerberos as well.
 By registering new user in Kerberos you can perform following command:

 Docker Login: